Main Page

 The Goals of metaculture

-A number of modern authors and podcasts are helping to popularize this way of thinking that seamlessly incorporates evidence-based ethics and rituals (meditation, gratitude, forgiveness, etc.) into the context of modern, secular life, without the supernatural baggage that traditional religion requires.
+A number of modern authors and podcasts are helping to popularize this way of thinking that seamlessly incorporates evidence-based ethics and rituals (meditation, gratitude, forgiveness, etc.) that create meaning in the context of modern, secular life, without the supernatural baggage that traditional religion requires.

 The goal of this wiki project is to describe this emergent meta-belief system and provide concise summaries and links to free educational resources that allow you to learn all the necessary prerequisite concepts needed to fully comprehend it.